Peggy is my grandmother’s name. Perdue is my maiden name.

-But I missed my chance at “Poet” when I joined the school newspaper as sports editor and they new New Girl at school joined the paper and introduced herself as a poet, and had already grown into her large nose and big eyes, so she sold it better than I did.
-There’s barely room at a Tennessee high school for one poet, nevertheless two.
+But I missed my chance at “Poet” when I joined the school newspaper as sports editor and the new New Girl at school joined the paper and introduced herself as a poet, and had already grown into her large nose and big eyes, so she sold it better than I did.
+There’s barely room at a rural Tennessee high school for one poet, nevertheless two.

 So I went to college begrudgingly to become a journalist.
 Or, I should say, I begrudgingly went to college.
 But I was in love with the idea of being a reporter.
 During my junior year, I received the unofficial title of investigative reporter, and quietly slipped into the role of copy editor.